top of page

 Narendra: We want to be seduced.
 And we probably need to be.
 It may be essential.
 And to get there you probably have to be a party to, or even the main actor in, your own deception.

 Adrenalina: Right.
-And so you're saying you’re programmed to turn that on, to let that bit of script run, when things make no sense.
+And so you're saying you’re programmed to turn that thing on.
+The tune-out filter.

 Narendra: Yes.
 "Go limp."
 Oh, you don't know how good that is.
 "Go Limp" is the penultimate track on Nina Simone's 1964 album.